eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Introduction

 In the field of relativistic heavy-ion collisions, parton propagation and jet modification in the hot and dense quark-gluon plasma have been the focus of both theoretical and experimental studies over several decades.
-For the most recent reviews see Refs. ~\cite{Majumder:2010qh,Qin:2015srf,Blaizot:2015lma,Cao:2020wlm,Apolinario:2022vzg}.
-Multiple interactions between jet partons and the QGP medium lead to parton energy loss and the suppression of large transverse momentum single inclusive hadron and jet spectra, modified di-jet/hadron and $\gamma$-jet/hadron correlations, modification of jet fragmentation functions, jet shape and jet substructures.
+For reviews on such topics, see Refs. ~\cite{Majumder:2010qh,Qin:2015srf,Blaizot:2015lma,Cao:2020wlm,Apolinario:2022vzg}.
+Multiple interactions between jet partons and the QGP medium lead to parton energy loss and the suppression of large transverse momentum single inclusive hadron and jet spectra, modified di-jet/di-hadron and $\gamma$-jet/hadron correlations, modification of jet fragmentation functions, jet shape and jet substructures.
 These observed phenomena have been predicted by theoretical models based on perturbative QCD (pQCD) calculations of parton transport through multiple scatterings.
 However, the most detailed test of our understanding of the medium-modified jet fragmentation function is only effective and subject to a large uncertainty.
-This is because one cannot precisely determine the initial jet energy in heavy-ion collisions even using the rare $\gamma/Z$-tagged jets due to initial state radiation and complicated event activity.
-Furthermore, in the calculation of jet modification in heavy-ion collisions, one must know the space-time evolution of the hot QGP medium which is normally provided by hydrodynamic model simulations.
-Though these hydrodynamic models \cite{Luzum:2008cw,Shen:2014vra,Pang:2018zzo} are constrained by experimental data on soft bulk hadron spectra, uncertainties in the model parameters will also influence the final results of jet modification.
-In addition, contributions to the final jet energy by soft hadrons from the jet-induced medium response are non-negligible, therefore should also be considered \cite{Cao:2020wlm}.
+This is because one cannot precisely determine the initial jet energy in heavy-ion collisions even using the rare $\gamma/Z$-tagged jets, due to initial state radiation and complicated event activity.
+Furthermore, one must know the space-time evolution of the hot QGP medium, which is normally provided by hydrodynamic model simulations.
+Though these hydrodynamic models \cite{Luzum:2008cw, Shen:2014vra, Pang:2018zzo} are constrained by experimental data on soft bulk hadron spectra, uncertainties in the model parameters will also propagate to the calculation of jet modifications.
+In addition, contributions to the final jet energy by soft hadrons from the jet-induced medium response are non-negligible and, therefore should also be considered \cite{Cao:2020wlm}.
 Recent Monte Carlo models for the study of jet quenching in heavy-ion collisions~\cite{Li:2010ts,Zapp:2012ak,He:2015pra,Chen:2017zte,Putschke:2019yrg} are designed to take into account these effects.